 If you find that you do these things often, it might be time to re-evaluate how you regard yourself and work on your self-esteem:

-1. You Make Excuses For Bad Behavior
+Make Excuses For Bad Behavior

 It’s easy to know what bad behavior is, but you tend to make excuses for the person to justify why they did what they did.
 For example, if your partner openly insults you in front of a group of people, you may think they did it because they had a bad day and they didn’t really mean it.